4elta/recon/README.md

                         how many targets should be scanned concurrently (default: 3) -s CONCURRENT_SCANS, --concurrent_scans CONCURRENT_SCANS
-                        how many scans should be running concurrently on a single target (default: 2) -v, --verbose         show additional info including all output of all scans -n, --dry_run         do not run any command; just create/update the 'commands.csv' file -y, --overwrite_results
+                        how many scans should be running concurrently on a single target (default: 2) -m MAX_TIME, --max_time MAX_TIME
+                        maximum time in seconds each scan is allowed to take (default: 3600) -v, --verbose         show additional info including all output of all scans -n, --dry_run         do not run any command; just create/update the 'commands.csv' file -y, --overwrite_results